Smellbow/wizordum-mapping-guide/guides/teleport.md

 ![Teleport actors](/assets/teleport1.png)

-Hovering a teleport and pressing "X" will set it to "Off".
-This will not teleport the player until you trigger it to toggle to on.
-This can be done via most any other actor that can send a signal.
-Player triggers, switches etc.
+Hovering over a teleport and pressing X will set it to Off.
+This will prevent teleportation until you trigger it to toggle back On.
+This can be done via almost any other actor that can send a signal—player triggers, switches, etc.

 The directional arrow at the bast of the teleport will be the direction the player is facing when the arrive at the destination.